-ECM 9: Install Pipe Insulation
+ECM 6: Install Pipe Insulation

 Install insulation on domestic hot water system piping.
-Distribution system losses are dependent on system fluid temperature, the size of the distribution system, and the level of insulation of the piping.
-Significant energy savings can be achieved when insulation has not been well maintained.
-When the insulation is exposed to water, when the insulation has been removed from some areas of the pipe, or when valves have not been properly insulated system efficiency can be significantly reduced.
+Distribution system thermal losses are dependent on system fluid temperature, the size of the distribution system, and the extent and condition of piping insulation.
+When the insulation has been damaged due to exposure to water, when the insulation has been removed from some areas of the pipe, or when valves have not been properly insulated, system thermal efficiency can be significantly reduced.
 This measure saves energy by reducing heat transfer in the distribution system.